Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Take a bath or shower to wash all medicine from your skin after the scabies treatment is done.

 - Put on clean clothes after you have rinsed the medicine off.
-You may need another scabies treatment in about 7 to 10 days if you continue to have symptoms.
+You may need another scabies treatment in 7 to 10 days if you continue to have symptoms.

 Help relieve itching: